The Application Journey

 The first step is to give you as much information as we can so you have a clear idea of what to expect during each stage of the process.

 If you already have a mortgage broker, you’ll know that the first step of the journey is a chat with your broker to discuss your options.
-If you don’t have a broker, our recommended specialist mortgage broker Climb has a team of experts who will offer you FEE FREE advice and ongoing support before and during your application.
+If you don’t have a broker, we've teamed up with specialist broker Keyz Mortgages.
+Keyz Mortgages have a team of experts who will offer you FEE FREE advice on Kensington products, and ongoing support before and during your application.

 If you’d prefer to find your own broker you can visit Unbiased.co.uk where you’ll find a list of brokers you can choose from.